-a.
+- a.
 Mechanical failure: Installations will be insured for damage, breakdown and loss of income in line with standard industry practice.
-However, there may be interruptions to the generation of electricity from the installations once built, caused by damage to or mechanic/electrical failure of equipment or roof maintenance work at the school.
+However, there will be interruptions to the generation of electricity from the installations once built, caused by damage to or mechanic/electrical failure of equipment or roof maintenance work at the school. - b.

-b.
 Solar PV performance: The assumptions around energy generation levels each year are based on project capacity and yield calculations based on methodologies commonly used by the industry.
 However, long-term changes to weather patterns and/or equipment under performance may result in lower levels of electricity generation and therefore income.

-c.
+Generation so far for the portfolio of schools with at least one full year of data has been within 1% of target. - c.
 Schools default: Over 80% of income to the CBS is from the sale of electricity to each school.
 Therefore, should a school default on the agreement or shut down, revenues for those schools could be up to 60 per cent lower as the electricity would be exported at about 5p instead.
-The impact of such a reduction on the entire portfolio of a single project failing in this way in the later years is very small, but if multiple schools defaulted in the early years, the CBS may not be able to meet its repayment schedules. d.
-Schools consume less solar electricity than forecast: Solar electricity "self-consumption" rates are calculated based on comparing new schools to historic data of more than 50 systems installed on schools so far.
+The impact of such a reduction on the entire portfolio of a single project failing in this way in the later years is very small, but if multiple schools defaulted in the early years, the CBS may not be able to meet its repayment schedules.

+Go back to Contents page

+share that should counteract the higher contracted solar electricity price vs. lower mains prices.

+Risk Factors

+d.
+Schools consume less solar electricity than forecast: Solar electricity "self-consumption" rates are calculated based on comparing new schools to historic data of more than 70 systems installed on schools so far.
 The systems are then under sized to ensure sufficiently high self-consumption rates across the portfolio of schools and the forecasts are therefore expected to be within about 5 per cent of actuals.
 If many schools actually consume significantly less than forecast, the reduction in income to the CBS could result in the CBS not being able to meet its forecast repayment schedules if the shortfall is greater than the profit share.
 School closures as a result of COVID measures have resulted in schools consuming less solar electricity than forecast.
 If such events were to become typical, the CBS is unlikely to be able to pay 5% interest as it did in the past.